SumoLogic-Labs/sumologic-rfsync/readme.md

     1. rfslsync.py - This is the main script.
 It collects files, optionally saves them, and pushes them.

     2. rfget.py - This is a helper script.
-It retrieves Recorded Futures files and saves them to a local cache.
+It retrieves Recorded Future files and saves them to a local cache.

     3. rfput.py - This is a helper script.
-It pushes all Recorded Futures file from a directory to SumoLogic
+It pushes all Recorded Future file from a directory to SumoLogic

 To Do List:
 ===========